complete-dope/complete-dope.github.io/_posts/2014-3-3-Noob-Score-Models.md

 title: Diffusion Models and Score Based Models noob explanation
 ---

+Diffusion Model Noob explanation !!

+In generative AI, we just try to sample out more data from the existing probability density space

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)